 “Who do you see in those roles?”

-“What does the hero and villain really want?”
+“What do the hero and villain really want?”

 These questions, and so many more, are ones that you have to be prepared for.
 Answer these and come up with as many possible questions that you think could come up.
 Play Devil’s Advocate with yourself.
 Be hard on yourself.